 “If it is not me, it is the Muslim Brotherhood,” said Mubarak in almost every media appearance or official meeting he made.
-Before the 2011 revolution, the Muslim Brotherhood used to assure the young liberal activists that the group does not seek political power, claiming that the group’s one and only goal is preaching (Da’wa); i.e., to peacefully educate the general public about their version of Islamic Sharia.
+Before the 2011 revolution, the Muslim Brotherhood used to assure the young liberal activists that the group does not seek political power, claiming that the group’s only goal is preaching (Da’wa); i.e., to peacefully educate the general public about their version of Islamic Sharia.
 Yet, time and experience have proven that they were lying.
-Although they had never encouraged the revolution against Mubarak, but they worked strategically to take advantage of the revolution’s success in a way that allowed them to eventually take over the presidency of the state and the ultimate majority of the parliament, by mid-2012.
+Although they had never encouraged the revolution against Mubarak, they worked strategically to take advantage of the revolution’s success in a way that allowed them to eventually take over the presidency of the state and the ultimate majority of the parliament, by mid-2012.

-Following the removal of Mubarak, in February 2011, the Muslim Brotherhood employed a number of manipulative tactics against three key parties, in their quest to the mountaintop of political power in Egypt.
+Following the removal of Mubarak, in February 2011, the Muslim Brotherhood employed several manipulative tactics against three key parties, in their quest to the mountaintop of political power in Egypt.
 They are: (1) the liberal activists, who initiated the revolution using nonviolent action and strategies; (2) the Supreme Council of Armed Forces (SCAF), which took over Egypt’s political leadership after the fall of Mubarak; and (3) Al-Azhar’s Grand Imam, Ahmed Al-Tayeb, whom they counted as a serious threat to their Islamic Caliphate agenda.

 Tactic 1: Neutralizing Liberal Activists

 The Muslim Brotherhood did not participate in the nonviolent protests that led to the 2011 revolution.
 They neither planned nor initiated any of the rallies that called for Mubarak’s removal, during the first week of the revolution.
-Instead, the leaders of the group spoke publicly against the liberal activists’ calls for protesting on police anniversary, on January 25th.
-However, after one week of successful continuous protests, the Muslim Brotherhood leaders decided to send their young members to streets to join other revolutionists, without declaring their collective identity as members of the Muslim Brotherhood.
+Instead, the leaders of the group spoke publicly against the liberal activists’ calls for protesting on the police anniversary, on January 25th.
+However, after one week of successful continuous protests, the Muslim Brotherhood leaders decided to send their young members to the streets to join other revolutionists, without declaring their collective identity as members of the Muslim Brotherhood.
 They did not use any specific Muslim Brotherhood logos or Islamic slogans, but they moved together in blocs.
-Meanwhile, the leaders of the group started to make media statements praising the revolution and echoing activists call for ousting Mubarak.
+Meanwhile, the leaders of the group started to make media statements praising the revolution and echoing activists' call for ousting Mubarak.

-At the beginning, the members of the Muslim Brotherhood were not welcomed by liberal revolutionists, who resented their decline to participate in the January 25th protests from the beginning.
+In the beginning, the members of the Muslim Brotherhood were not welcomed by liberal revolutionists, who resented their decline to participate in the January 25th protests from the beginning.
 However, this resentment vanished when the highly organized youth of the Muslim Brotherhood managed to defend the scattered nonviolent protesters against one of Mubarak’s attempts to disperse the protests in Tahrir Square.

 On the eighth day of protesting, on February 2nd, members of Mubarak’s dissolved National Democratic Party (NDP) paid owners of tourist camels and horses around the Pyramids area in Giza, to storm into Tahrir Square riding their camels and horses and walk over the bodies of the sit-in protesters.
-As helpless as nonviolent liberal activists were, the camels attack was supposed to succeed in scaring and scattering the activists’ gatherings.
+As helpless as nonviolent liberal activists were, the camel's attack was supposed to succeed in scaring and scattering the activists’ gatherings.
 However, the presence of the Muslim Brotherhood youth, who recently joined the protests, altered the whole scenario in favor of the revolutionists.

-When the camel riders stormed into Tahrir square, the participating youth of the Muslim Brotherhood, used the martial combat skills they acquired through the group’s secret militia training, to counter the attack.
-In a matter of seconds, they organized themselves into “U” shape around the helpless and shocked protesters to protect them.
+When the camel riders stormed into Tahrir Square, the participating youth of the Muslim Brotherhood, used the martial combat skills they acquired through the group’s secret militia training, to counter the attack.
+In a matter of seconds, they organized themselves into a “U” shape around the helpless and shocked protesters to protect them.
 Meanwhile, the front liners pulled the attackers off of their camels and horses and combated them.
 This specific scene ignited a strong bond of sympathy and trust between the young liberal protesters and the youth of the Muslim Brotherhood.